 As mentioned, this post is focused on creating slide content, but you can use ScreenFlow to create quick low-budget talking head videos.

 Simply follow the same steps below, but instead of recording what’s on your screen, record with the computer lens, by clicking "Record Video Form" and selecting your camera.

 Editing your video content

 In the video below, I give a tutorial for clipping your videos and editing out small mistakes.
-But to be honest, cutting our errors is not something you should worry about or do.

 Where editing comes in hand is for large chunks that you redo in the same take.
 For instance, sometimes I’ll start a lecture, mess up the beginning, stop, restart and the second attempt is perfect.
 This is fine.